Speaking of Design Ep. 16: Design 4 Others — Improving Healthcare in Rural India

 Jason-Emery Groën is a design director and leads our Kingston and Ottawa, Ontario, studios.
 He leads teams that have designed everything from high-end modern furniture and small-scale fixtures to complex multi-billion dollar healthcare campuses.
 "A project doesn't actually give back in a single instance," he said.
 "A project has the opportunity or the potential to touch hundreds, if not thousands, if not even tens of thousands of lives over the course of the existence of that project."

-Megan Gallagher is a health planner in our Chicago design studio.
+Megan Gallagher is a senior health planner in our Charlotte design studio.
 She pursued a career in architecture to blend her creative side with her upbringing in a family of engineers.
 The iKure health clinic near Kolkota is her first opportunity to volunteer on a D4O project, which has challenged the team to approach their design in resourceful ways.
 Megan said the experience will offer a new perspective on future health planning design projects.

 Tim Hickory is the director of operations for Construction for Change, a pro bono construction company that empowers developing communities by partnering to build critical infrastructure that promotes education, healthcare and economic empowerment.